Alka-Seltzer PM Side Effects

 Generic Name: aspirin / diphenhydramine

-Note: This page contains information about the side effects of aspirin / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Alka-Seltzer PM.
+Note: This document contains side effect information about aspirin / diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Alka-Seltzer PM.

 Applies to aspirin / diphenhydramine: oral tablet